April 16, 2026

 • Builds genuine communication and teamwork habits

-• Free with no setups, logins, or downloads required
+• Free with no setups or downloads required

-• Collaborative format that mirrors real-world work dynamics
+• Collaborative format that mirrors real work dynamics

-• Easy to run without a dedicated external facilitator
+• Easy to run without a dedicated facilitator

-• Slower, thoughtful pace may not suit high-energy needs
+• Slower pace may not suit teams wanting high energy

-• Limited variety as the core word-association doesn't change
+• Limited variety as the format doesn’t change

 • Less entertaining for teams preferring humor-driven games